Encryption and Obfuscation

 Brute Force Dictionary Attack Detection and Blocking

-Password Hiding & Clipboard Clearing
+Password Hiding and Clipboard Clearing

 Automatic Logout Period